timescale/docs/promscale/visualize-data/apm-experience.md

 ---
-title: Application Performance Management (APM) with traces
+title: Application performance monitoring with traces
-excerpt: APM experience within Grafana using dashboards with SQL queries on traces
+excerpt: Application performance monitoring within Grafana using dashboards with SQL queries on traces
 product: promscale
 keywords: [Jaeger, APM]
 tags: [configure, opentelemetry, traces]
 ---

-# Application Performance Management (APM) with traces
+# Application performance monitoring (APM) with traces
-Promscale provides an APM-like experience with traces data using SQL.
-Import the Grafana dashboards that are published by the Promscale team to get the APM with traces.
+Promscale provides application performace monitoring with traces data using SQL.
+Import the Grafana dashboards that are published by the Promscale team using traces.

-Before you begin importing APM dashboards:
+Before you begin importing the dashboards:

 * Add these data sources in Grafana:
     * [Jaeger data source][promscale-as-jaeger]